BlackyWolf/FormDataToObject/README.md

 ### Importing

-This package can be imported from the following URL, though we recommend using the versioned URL to prevent breaking changes:
+This package can be imported from the following URL, though it is recommended to use the versioned URL to prevent breaking changes:

 ```ts
 import { formDataToObject } from "https://deno.land/x/form_data_to_object/mod.ts";